 - Attractive grounds, with birds-of-paradise plants, coconut palms bowing over the water, and Khmer sculptures in wooden planters

-- Delicious Vietnamese-French fusion food, plus riverfront terraces for meals with a view
+- Delicious Vietnamese farm-to-table food, plus riverfront terraces for meals with a view

 - The beautiful teal-green pool, embedded in a raised wooden platform and overlooked by frangipani trees whose delicate white flowers spiral down into the water